 Keshet trains and supports Jewish educators, clergy, program staff, youth, and lay leaders to ensure that LGBTQ youth, families, and staff are safe, affirmed, and celebrated in all Jewish educational and community settings.

-We offer both individualized workshops and programs for organizations as well as our signature Keshet Training Institute, a two-and-half-day train-the-trainer program.
+We offer both individualized workshops and programs for organizations as well as our signature Keshet Leadership Summit, a one day action-oriented gathering for leaders of Jewish institutions.
 Our workshops are tailored to meet the specific needs of the community or organization hosting the training.

 Keshet’s professional development workshops incorporate a variety of learning modalities and approaches to build the capacity of educators, camp counselors, youth professionals, and other Jewish communal professionals to understand the unique needs of LGBTQ youth, families, and staff.
 Using a mix of case-study/scenario work, text study, and institutional assessment, participants are given concrete tools for use in their professional roles in the Jewish community.
 The workshops also present strategies for responding to incidents of homophobic, transphobic, and sexist teasing or bullying.

-The Keshet Training Institute is an in-depth experiential training of trainers designed to build the capacity of individual educators and the institutions they represent to create fully inclusive and affirming learning environments for all youth and families.
+The Keshet Leadership Project is an in-depth experiential program designed to build the capacity of Jewish leaders and the institutions they represent to create fully inclusive and affirming learning environments for all youth and families.
 These one day gathering prepare clergy, heads of school, camp directors, program and education directors and others to create action plans for concrete and meaningful progress toward greater LGBT inclusion in their institutions.
 Learn more the Leadership Project.

 I CAME OUT